Kareus: Joint Reduction of Dynamic and Static Energy in Large Model Training: Energy Impact of Execution Schedules

 \subsection{Execution Schedule and Energy Consumption}

 Regardless of \emph{how} work (computation, memory access, and communication) is performed, the total amount of work done is the same.
-How, then, can different execution schedules lead to different energy consumption?
+However, different execution schedules can still lead to different energy consumption.

 The distinction between dynamic and static power is key to understanding this.
 Dynamic energy reflects the total work done on the hardware (i.e., transistors switching from computation, memory access, and communication).
 At \emph{the same GPU frequency}, it remains largely constant across execution schedules.
 In contrast, all parts of the hardware consume static power as long as they are powered on.
 Compute components (e.g., SMs) account for a significant portion of chip area and thus static power.
 When GPU resources are underutilized, static power is still dissipated without as much useful work being done, increasing total energy consumption.